Jjimenez55993292/Jacinto_J_Portfolio/README.md

 # [Project 2: Logistic Regression](https://jjimenez55993292.github.io/Jacinto_J_Portfolio/project_4.html)
 ## Scenario:
 ### Credit Card Risks Modeling:
-Credit Card company wants to study the relationships between customer characteristics and whether the customer is likely to default on their credit.
-Logistic Regression is used to develop a model that calculates the customers' risk of defaulting on their credit.
+In this project, we create a logistic regression model in R and we create a logistic regression model to help answer the questions question we have about the dataset.
+A credit card company has access to a set of historical data that can be used to study the relationships between customer characteristics and whether or not they are likely to default on their credit.
+It is important for the company to calculate the risk that their customers will default on their credit.

 ![image](https://user-images.githubusercontent.com/79177516/137412784-2fe2bd4f-e615-41f4-857c-7095df391b34.png)